webplatform/docs/tutorials/typography/fontface/index.md

 });
 </pre>

-will invoke the load, wait for it to complete, and only execute the anonymous function when the load is done.
+will invoke the load, wait for it to complete, and only execute the then() method's anonymous function when the load is done.

 Now, what should the function do?
-At the very least, it should add the now loaded font to the FontFaceSet via the fonts list, like this.
+At the very least, it should add the now loaded font to the FontFaceSet via the fonts list (as we tried to do earlier), like this.

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});